-Hoya retains its exclusivity with the Generation 1 technology, but Optiscan is free to compete in the field of gastroenterology with its new, second generation confocal platform.
+Concurrent with the negotiations around the manufacture and support of the generation 1 product were negotiations related to the Generation 2 Collaboration Agreement.
+The parties agreed to terminate the Generation 2 Agreement and discontinue the collaboration.
+The specifics of this arrangement included a right back to Optiscan to work non-exclusively in the field of gastroenterology.
+This was a critical outcome for Optiscan.
 Previously, Hoya had exclusive rights to this field.
-The endoscopy market in gastroenterology is estimated to be worth approximately US\$1.2B pa and under the exclusive arrangement with Hoya, Optiscan was limited to the 15% share of the endoscopy market (as estimated by Optiscan) that Hoya supplies through its Pentax brand.
-Optiscan is now free to enter the other 85% of the market with its new second generation product.
-Details of the development path and market entry strategy are discussed later in this report.
+The endoscopy market in gastroenterology is estimated to be worth approximately US\$3B pa and under the exclusive arrangement with Hoya, Optiscan was limited to the 15% share of the endoscopy market (as estimated by Optiscan) that Hoya supplies through its Pentax brand.
+Optiscan is now free to enter the other 85% of the market.